← Back to Blog

 Key characteristics:

-• No material removal — 100% of the metal is retained
+• No material removal — virtually all of the metal is retained

-• Metal grain flow follows the part geometry — strengthening the point
+• Metal grain flow follows the part geometry — which generally contributes to a stronger point

 • Tooling — Requires matched die pairs (the drill point dies this site is about)